 Children 6-12 Months Old

-Generally speaking, children ages 6 months to 1 year learn the ISR Self-Rescue® skill of rolling onto their backs to float, rest and breathe.
+Generally speaking, children ages 6 months to 1 year learn the ISR Self-Rescue skill of rolling onto their backs to float, rest and breathe.
 They learn to maintain this position until help arrives.
-This usually takes about 5 weeks for them to master.
+This usually takes about 5 weeks for them to master. **Infants must be at least 6 months of age and sitting up on their own for at least one-minute**

 Children 1-6 Years Old

-Older, more mobile children will learn the full ISR Self-Rescue® sequence of swimming until they need air, rotating onto the back to float, then rolling back over to continue swimming.
+Older, more mobile children will learn the full ISR Self-Rescue sequence of swimming until they need air, rotating onto the back to float, then rolling back over to continue swimming.
 ISR students are taught to repeat this sequence until they reach the safety of the steps, side of the pool, or the shoreline.
+At minimum, your child will learn how to swim (propel themselves through the water), roll over to float, and breathe.